sola-studio/.github/profile/README.md

 Useful when Japanese copy looks fluent, but the team needs to understand whether the page, offer, trust signals, information order, and decision flow are likely to make sense to Japanese users.

-### UI/UX Improvement Review
+### UI/UX and product clarity support

-A scoped review of existing pages, forms, user flows, web apps, or internal screens to identify likely friction points, unclear wording, decision-flow issues, and improvement directions.
+Review and structuring support for existing pages, forms, user flows, web apps, internal screens, early product ideas, and implementation-facing screen decisions.

-Useful before redesign, implementation planning, or further product improvement work.

-### Frontend screen design and development support

-Support for internal tools, admin screens, dashboards, UI specifications, and implementation.

-Useful when requirements, UI structure, data flow, and implementation constraints need to be clarified together.

-### Additional support after delivery

-Follow-up consultation, PR review, and scoped implementation support after a project wraps up.

-Designed for practical next steps without reopening a full engagement each time.

 ## Technical focus